 However, it was easy to spot the difference between factory-produced and professionally tailored suits.
 The latter was clearly better in terms of the fabric’s cut, fit, and quality.

-Today’s modern technology has meant that factory-produced items are much better than ever.
+Today’s modern technology has made factory-produced items much better than ever.
 The gap between ready-to-wear and handmade has somewhat narrowed.

 However, you will still choose from a limited range of colors, fabric types, and shapes.

-Of the three, this option gives the customer the least amount of control over size, fit, and quality of workmanship and materials.
+Of the three, this option gives the customer the least control over size, fit, and the quality of workmanship and materials.

 These suits will not have been checked thoroughly to ensure every detail is perfect, so there may be some flaws.